 This is often the first job that journalists looking to leave the field think of when they’re ready to make the jump.
 (We used to call it “the dark side.”)

 But much like journalism has changed, so has public relations as a discipline.
-With fewer traditional reporters to pitch, they had to adapt to reach bloggers and influencers, as well.
-Indeed, they had to learn how to position their clients as influencers themselves.
-Public relations managers may also be in charge of monitoring and responding to social media questions and concerns.
+With fewer traditional reporters to pitch, public relations specialists have had to adapt to reach bloggers and influencers as well.
+Indeed, they’ve had to learn how to position their clients as influencers themselves.

 Content Marketer

-Content marketers create written and multimedia content for a brand, as part of a broader marketing strategy to build awareness and generate demand for a product or service.
+Content marketers create written and multimedia content for a brand as part of a broader marketing strategy to build awareness and generate demand for a product or service.
 The content is often educational and informative in nature and designed to cultivate an audience, rather than make a direct sale.
 Content marketers can work in-house, as part of agencies or as freelancers, and they frequently have their own bylines.

 Lean Into Your Vertical Expertise